Edensor Park

 PROFILE FAQ

-Edensor Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Edensor Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch identified 15 projects that may impact the area, with key ones being Edensor Park Public Preschool, Bonnyrigg Estate Renewal - Humphries Precinct, Advantaged Care at Edensor Gardens, and Canvas at Bonnyrigg.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 15 projects likely impacting the region.
+Notable ones are Edensor Park Public Preschool, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), Advantaged Care at Edensor Gardens, and Canvas at Bonnyrigg.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.